 Ailsa's publications have been the category winners of 7 'The Australian and A.P.A.
 Awards for Excellence in Educational Publishing', plus 3 'Highly Commended' awards, 2 'The Australian Publishers Association Book Design Awards and 4 'McGraw-Hill Companies International Sales Awards' for Higher Education.

 Ailsa's professional purpose as a senior level publishing industry professional was to commission, manage and enable the strategic creation of market-leading products that offered distinct points of difference, content integrity and consumer appeal.
 As Senior Publisher for Oxford University Press (ANZ) and McGraw-Hill Higher Education (ANZ) Ailsa ensured her talent stable and product portfolio offered sustainable advantage, profitability and revenue raising longevity over and abovecompetitors.
 Prior to this, Ailsa worked in sales and writing roles for the Sydney book trade.

-Last Century, Ailsa spent 10 years with big brand name companies in three other industries: broadcast media (radio announcing, music mixing and commentary & television policy research and writing); tourism (international travel sales and tour guiding); hospitality (5-star service management for the Intercontinental Hotel, the A.N.A.
-Hotel, the Adelaide Convention Centre, the Adelaide Festival Centre, as well as private catering).
+Last Century, Ailsa spent 10 years with big brand name companies in three other industries: broadcast media (radio announcing, music mixing and commentary & television policy research and writing); tourism (international travel sales and tour guiding); hospitality (5-star service management for Intercontinental Hotel, A.N.A.
+Hotel, Adelaide Convention Centre, Adelaide Festival Centre, and in high-end private catering).

 Current 'National Police' Clearance Certificate